Pictures of Tools

 Senco SN65 Framing Nailer

-Same idea as the Senco SFN40, when I decided (I still don't know why) that I needed a framing nailer, that was the brand.
+Same idea as the Senco SFN40, when I decided (I still don’t know why) that I needed a framing nailer, that was the brand.
 I decided that full round head was the way to go, and reading about some of the building codes as they evolve, I think I did right.
-When I saw that the SN65 motor had about 15% more power than the SN60 for only a few dollars more, my fate was sealed.
-I've used it a fair amount on the house remodel, and as a non-woodworking friend of mine said as I nailed a brace in his attic, "that's a violent tool."
+When I saw that the SN65 motor had about 15% more power than the SN60 for only a few dollars more, my fate was sealed (≈1997).
+I’ve used it a fair amount on the house remodel, and as a non-woodworking friend of mine said as I nailed a brace in his attic, “that’s a violent tool.”
 I took that as a compliment.

 Senco SLP20 Brad Nailer